Ricapar/wang-writer-5503/README.md

 Given the lack of information about this machine I'll be doing my best to document as much as I can about it as I can and hopefully get it working in the process.
 I'll be periodically updating the work log below as best I can.
 If I fall out of touch with this repo feel free to reach out to me on Twitter, Reddit, or where ever else you can find me.

+## Contact Me, Please!
+I can't seem to find any information about this machine on the internet beyond a single line-item in a PDF of a parts catalog.

+If you've used this model of word processor, know anything about it, or have any suggestions on how I can better diagnose what may be wrong with it, I'd love to hear from you.

+You can reach out to me via any of the accounts used in the posts under the _Links_ section below or via Twitter.

 # Links
 * [Photo Album (Google Photos)](https://photos.app.goo.gl/h5TvAR3F5gg16o3e6)